manweile/MusicProcessing/README.md

     - up convert any ID3 < v2.3 to 2.3
     - down convert any ID3v2.4 to 2.3
     - convert APEv2 to ID3v2.3
-  - ensure all songs have correct:
+  - ensure all songs have these tags:
-    - title
+    - album
     - artist
-    - album
+    - date
     - genre
-    - year
+    - title
-    - bit rate (>=128 kbps)
     - front cover album art
+  - if possible, populate these "nice to have" tags:
+    - album artist
+    - comment
-    - media source
+    - composer
-      - vinyl
+    - copyright
-        - recorded from vinyl lp
-      - cd
+    - disc
-        - ripped from cd
+    - publisher
-      - digital
+    - track
-        - downloaded
+- Normalize volume levels

 ## Source Files